Ireland votes to overturn its abortion ban, ‘culmination of a quiet revolution,’ prime minister says

 Irish Times columnist Finan O’Toole tweeted: “For all the attempts to divide us into tribes, the exit poll shows that every part of Ireland has voted in broadly the same way, which is to trust women and make them fully equal citizens.”

 The tally of the vote began at 9 a.m.
-Saturday, with a final count expected later in the day.
-About 3.3 million Irish had registered to vote, and many appeared to be returning from abroad to cast ballots.
+Saturday, with a final count expected by late afternoon or early evening.
+About 3.3 Irish had registered to vote, and many appeared to be returning from abroad to cast ballots.

-Reports from polling stations around the country indicated turnout of 70 percent in some areas, the highest ever for a referendum vote.
-By comparison, turnout was just over 60 percent when Ireland voted to legalize same-sex marriage in 2015.

 In Ireland, seeking or providing an abortion has been punishable by up to 14 years in prison.
 Since 2013, there has been an exception for when a mother’s life is at risk.